LeCodeurDuDimanche/YetAnotherC-Sat/README.md

 ### Dependencies

-The graphical editor was only tested under Linux but should work on Windows The graphical editor depends on SDL2 and SDL2_image (`sdl2` and `sdl2_image` package on Archlinux, `libsdl2-dev` and `libsdl2-image-dev` on Ubuntu)
+The graphical editor was only tested under Linux but should work on Windows.

+The graphical editor depends on SDL2 and SDL2_image (`sdl2` and `sdl2_image` package on Archlinux, `libsdl2-dev` and `libsdl2-image-dev` on Ubuntu)

 ### Build steps

 * To build both the library and the editor :

-   make
+ `make`

 * To build the library only :

-   make release
+`make release`

 * To build the editor only :

-   make editor
+`make editor`

 ### Usage